IT’S ALL GREEK TO ME!

 - Users of AGE live in the 21st century.
 Traditional instruction in Greek has changed very little since the mid-19th century.
 As a result, students with an educational background that accords with 19th-century approaches (e.g., some students of Latin) have tended to have the most success when learning Greek in a traditional environment.
 This is fine, and nothing in AGE will put such students at a disadvantage, but AGE is designed from its foundations for students of the 21st century who have only English as a base language.

 - People want to learn Greek for many different reasons.
 No other language has a legacy comparable to Greek.
 People come to Greek for Homer (8th century BCE), philosophy (starting in the 6th century BCE), the stunning achievements of the Classical Period (5th and 4th centuries BCE), the koine Greek that spread around the Mediterranean world following the conquests of Alexander the Great (3rd-1st centuries BCE), the New Testament and writings of early Christians (1st-3rd centuries CE), Jewish writings from the Hellenistic period (3rd century BCE to 1st century CE), Greek writings from the Roman empire (1st century BCE to 3rd century CE), writings of the Byzantine and medieval age (4th to 15th centuries CE), the Classical Greek reworked for the modern world, including katharevousa (the 18th to the 20th centuries) and Demotic (aka Modern) Greek (20th and 21st centuries).
-Some people are curious about the achievements in medicine, science and engineering from many periods, or even the oldest surviving Greek, the Linear B Greek of the second millennium BCE.
+Some people are curious about the achievements in medicine, science and engineering from many periods, or about the oldest surviving Greek, the Linear B Greek of the second millennium BCE.
 Currently, AGE includes readings from the Classical era and Biblical readings, but the long-term plan is to have parallel readings and lessons from every phase of the Greek language.

 - SPELL IT LIKE IT SOUNDS